|

 Overview

-are used to efficiently retrieve a forward-only stream of data from a
+used to efficiently retrieve a forward-only stream of data from a database.

-database.
-DataReaders are appropriate when the need is to simply display the
+DataReaders are appropriate when the need is to simply display the result set, as

-from data manipulation.
-There are two central components of ADO.NET that accomplish
+data access from data manipulation.
+There are two central components of ADO.NET that

-this: the DataSet, and the .NET data provider, which is a set of components
+accomplish this: the DataSet, and the .NET data provider, which is a set of

 objects.

-disconnected architecture of ADO.NET.
-The DataSet is explicitly designed for data
+the disconnected architecture of ADO.NET.
+The DataSet is explicitly designed for

 objects made up of rows and columns of data, as well as primary key, foreign key,